alttch/eva3/doc/lm/macros.rst

 * **unit_id** :ref:`unit<unit>` id (full)

-Returns value (float if the value is numeric) of unit state, *None* if unit is not found.
+Returns value (float if the value is numeric) of the unit state, *None* if the unit is not found.
 If the value is *null*, returns an empty string.
-Returns value (integer) of unit, *None* if unit is not found.

 Raises an exception if the parameter *pass_errors=false* is set in the macro config and the unit is not found.